Sun City Stitcher

 Monday, September 22, 2025

-Shimmering Shore
+Shimmering Shores

 I signed up for a Shining Needle Society class, Shimmering Shore by Patricia Hartman.
 We have had two lessons so far, and I have finished them.
 Wow, I am up to date!